ichiLamuchy/Mobile-Web-Google-Scholarship/responsive_1.md

     960 break point - layout change
     1024 ads show up

-    where to put break point:
+    Where to put breakpoints:
     look at content

-    step1: desk top to go - small as I get slowly size up and see the lay out that where the content likes to have a break point add link on head on each break point
+    Step1: desk top to go - small as I get slowly size up and see the layout that where the content likes to have a break point add link on head on each break point
    <link rel="stylesheet" media="screen and (min-width:550px)"
     href = "medium-size.css">